EanKeen/portable-start/docs/installation.md

 ```ps
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/EanKeen/portable-workstation/master/install/Install.ps1'))
 ```
+The scrip above should work, if you're still having problems with [ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-6), you may need to manually set it as `unrestricted` temporarily.

 ## Manual Setup

 If you already have PowerShell Core or Cmder or want to use your own version, you may opt for a manual setup.
 I would recommend following this manual setup first.
-Then, if you want to change any folder names or change the config, to do it afterward. *Any relative paths you see from now on are relative to the directory in which you would have used those Autoconfig scripts in*.
+Then, if you want to change any folder names or change the config, to do it afterward. *Any relative paths you see from now on are relative to the directory in which you would have used those autoconfig scripts in*.

 ### Clone repo